Skip to main content

 1. Students spend the first few weeks of class exploring research ideas, examining and critiquing Gemstone projects, and brainstorming research problems and ideas for their projects.
 The Gemstone Director solicits researchers on campus to suggest general research problems and project ideas to students.

-2. Students work with classmates to produce “project sheets,” where they submit their ideas for team research projects.
-Project sheets are due in February for all proposed topics in order to be considered in the first vote.
-Project sheet authors may meet individually with the Gemstone staff and course Teachings Assistants (TAs) for feedback and guidance BEFORE submitting a project sheet.
-After the submission deadline for the project sheets, new topics may not be added.
-The Gemstone staff and TAs review all project sheets for academic rigor, worth, and feasibility.
-Authors of project sheets that do not meet the minimum criteria for acceptance are sometimes given the opportunity to revise and resubmit their sheets.
+2. Students work with classmates to produce “research pitches,” where they submit their team research ideas.
+Research Pitches are due in February for all proposed topics in order to be considered in the first vote.
+Research Pitch authors may meet individually with the Gemstone staff and course Teachings Assistants (TAs) for feedback and guidance BEFORE submitting a Research Pitch.
+After the submission deadline for the Research Pitch, new topics may not be added.
+The Gemstone staff and TAs review all Research Pitch for academic rigor, worth, and feasibility.
+Authors of Research Pitches that do not meet the minimum criteria for acceptance are sometimes given the opportunity to revise and resubmit their sheets.

-3. The project sheets that are accepted by the committee are eligible for the first of three votes.
-Students review the commercials submitted with each project sheet and have the opportunity to ask questions of project sheet authors before the first vote.
+3. The Research Pitches that are accepted by the committee are eligible for the first of three votes.
+Students review the commercials submitted with each Research Pitches and have the opportunity to ask questions of Research Pitch authors before the first vote.
 Students vote online for their top choices.

-4. The Gemstone staff and the TAs review the voting results and decide how many projects will advance to the second vote.
-All projects should be vetted by an expert before the second vote.
-Project sheet authors once again have an opportunity to answer questions regarding their vetted projects in class.
+4. The Gemstone staff and the TAs review the voting results and decide how many ideas will advance to the second vote.
+All ideas should be vetted by an expert before the second vote.
+Research Pitch authors once again have an opportunity to answer questions regarding their vetted projects in class.
 Students vote online a second time for their top preferences.

 6. The Gemstone staff and TAs assign students to teams.

-7. Students meet in their new team during the last several weeks of the semester in GEMS104 to start the team development process.
+7. Students meet in their new team during the last several weeks of the semester in GEMS102 to start the team development process.
 A TA facilitates these meetings.

 Second year: Fall